hrkrx/NoteMeSenpai/README.md

 - Docker (recommended)

 ## General requirements
 Create a Discord Application and add a Bot to it.
-Create a api.key file in the `NoteMeSenpai` folder and put your API secret in it.
+Create an api.key file in the `NoteMeSenpai` folder and put your API secret in it.

 ## Docker
 Have docker installed on the host (https://www.docker.com/get-started)